About this Course

 - Richard Cassidy, Professor Emeritus

 Dr. Richard Cassidy, professor emeritus and one of the original developers of GPS 984, passed away on June 19, 2013.
 Richard’s inspiration and passion, insightful design, hard work, and humour guided GPS 984 for 16 years.
 His collaborative leadership engaged many liked-minded colleagues.
 Faculty and community leaders joined Richard as facilitators for various sessions with students to probe together our “thinking about thinking.”
 His initiative, pedagogy, and humanity touched more than 500 graduate students.

 - John Thompson, Professor Emeritus, Sociology

 - Gerry Seniuk, Retired Chief Judge of Saskatchewan

 - Dr. Jayne Hudson, Retired School Principal with Expertise in Consensus Decision Making

 Who should apply?

 Current Masters or PhD students and post-doctoral fellows at the University of Saskatchewan are encouraged to apply.
-GSR 984 is one of the required courses for the Graduate Professional Skills Certificate.
+GPS 984 is one of the required courses for the Graduate Professional Skills Certificate.

 How to apply